reframejs/reframe/readme.md

 };
 ~~~

-That's it.
+And that's it,
-We simply defined pages, data models, and permissions to build a full-stack app.
+we simply defined pages, data models, and permissions to create a full-stack app.

 <b><sub><a href="#overview">&#8679; TOP &#8679;</a></sub></b>